 We’re on the road every single day and so is our travel luggage.
 Since 2010 that luggage has been a Briggs & Riley Travelware BRX 22″ Explore upright rolling bag.
 Over the past 1,300+ days of full-time travel through every country in Central America, plus Colombia and Ecuador in South America, our bag has been packed, unpacked, and overpacked, tossed in the truck, dragged out of the truck, wheeled through gravel and mud, banged up and down stairs, left alone in dingy hostels, nestled into five-star hotel rooms, dumped into water taxis, and left out in the rain and the blazing sun.

-One of the things that attracted us to Briggs & Riley in the first place (besides the fact that the company claims to have invented the concept of rolling luggage) is their simple as that® lifetime guarantee which states that “If your Briggs & Riley bag is ever broken or damaged, even if it was caused by an airline, we will repair it free of charge, no proof of purchase necessary, no questions asked.”
+One of the things that attracted us to Briggs & Riley in the first place (besides the fact that the company claims to have invented the concept of rolling luggage) is their lifetime guarantee which states that “If your Briggs & Riley bag is ever broken or damaged we will repair it free of charge, no proof of purchase necessary, no questions asked.”